mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 If you haven't installed an unofficial driver before, be advised that you must disable secure boot, use a kernel that does not require signed drivers, or self-sign the driver.
 See [here](https://askubuntu.com/questions/755238/why-disabling-secure-boot-is-enforced-policy-when-installing-3rd-party-modules) for more information.

+## Apple Magic Keyboard USB-C

+Support for the USB-C version of the Apple magic keyboard is not supported by the project because it is a different driver.
+Upstream support can be found [here](https://patchwork.kernel.org/project/linux-input/patch/20250112041314.11661-1-YevgenVovk@ukr.net/).

 ## Thanks

 This driver is based on the work of @RicardoEPRodrigues, @robotrovsky, @svartalf, @0xABAD, and probably others.
 Thank you!